20arnav/POPL_Project_Group7/README.md

    - Rust is designed to be compatible with C, allowing for easy integration with existing C code.
 Rust can call C functions directly, and C code can call Rust functions through a foreign function interface (FFI).
 While Rust offers these advantages, it's important to note that the choice between Rust and C depends on the specific requirements of a project.
 C remains a powerful language with a long history, and in some contexts, it may still be the preferred choice.
 Rust, however, addresses many modern programming challenges and provides a safer alternative, especially for systems programming.

-## Features
-Secure Communication: The communication between the client and server is secured to prevent unauthorized access.

-File Operations: The system supports essential file operations, including reading, writing, and deleting files.

-Concurrency: Rust's ownership system and concurrency features are utilized to ensure efficient and safe concurrent access to the server.

-Error Handling: Comprehensive error handling is implemented to provide meaningful feedback to users in case of issues.

 ## Comparison with C

 This project aims to showcase the advantages of Rust over C in the context of file server interactions.
 Some key points of comparison include: